Homesteading Blog

 Dana Dykema from Valley to Shore Chats Community and Harvest Boxes

 In our newest homestead blog post, we get to chat with our friend Dana Dykema from Valley to Shore in Lynn Valley North Vancouver.
 Who are you, where do you live and what do you like about homesteading and operating your business ?
 My name is Dana Dykema.
 I live on the North Shore with my husband and four children.
 As my kids have grown, I have learned the importance of sourcing local, seasonal foods and how to make meals from scratch.
-I like that I am sourcing food for my family and using that to meal plan for the week ahead.
-I believe our current global food system has …
+I like that I am sourcing food for my family and using that to meal plan for the

-Dana Dykema from Valley to Shore Chats Community and Harvest Boxes READ BLOG POST >
+Dana Dykema from Valley to Shore Chats Community and Harvest Boxes Read Blog Post

 history of clayburn village church schoolhouse company town in abbotsford british columbia canada